UK markets watchdog may warn sooner when wrongdoing is suspected

 “The position of financial services has been completely out of synch with public opinion.
 In the legal system, alleged criminals are routinely named when charged with serious offences.
 Why should it be any different in the case of financial services?”
 Lewis said.

-“The FCA does not need to name individuals to publicize what it is doing to tackle misconduct but knows that the crowd only gathers when there is a body in the stocks,” Morris said.
+“The FCA does not need to name individuals to publicise what it is doing to tackle misconduct but knows that the crowd only gathers when there is a body in the stocks,” Morris said.
+(Reporting by Huw Jones; Editing by Kevin Liffey)